zvsuarez/sonde/README.md

-# TEMPCodeur Desktop Application
+# TEMPCodeur Upper-Air Sounding Decoder

-A Python-based desktop application that decodes and plots meteorological upper-air sounding data made with Python, PyQt5, CSS, and QtDesigner.
+A desktop application that decodes meteorological upper-air sounding data made with PyQt5 framework, Python, and Qt Designer.

-## Menu Actions
+## Menu Bar

-- File (New, Open, Save, Save As, and Quit)
+- File (Open, and Quit)
-- Edit (Undo, Redo, Cut, Copy, Paste, Clear, and Change Theme...)
+- Edit (Cut, Copy, Paste, and Clear)
-- Plot (Add Hodograph, Advanced Plotting, and Hodograph Settings > Sizes)
-- About (Help, and Information)
+- About (Information)

 ![Menu Bar](documentation/menu.PNG)

-## Toolbar
+## Tool Bar

 Some actions from the menu are included in the toolbar for easier access.
 Actions are readily included with keyboard shortcuts.